theo4850/hello-world/README.md

 # hello-world

 Theo here.
-I like javascript, python, java, html and css programming languages.
+I mostly prefer c++ programming language but i also like html and css.